-• Obtaining a reversal of a federal court judgment that dismissed a defendant for lack of personal jurisdiction.;
+– Obtaining the reversal of a federal court judgment that dismissed a defendant for lack of personal jurisdiction;

-• Settling employment litigation on appeal after the trial attorney was placed on involuntary inactive enrollment by the California State Bar.
+– Settling employment litigation on appeal after the client’s trial attorney was placed on involuntary inactive enrollment by the California State Bar;

-• Obtaining a reversal of federal court judgment that dismissed a lawsuit for improper venue.
+– Obtaining the reversal of a federal court judgment that dismissed a defendant for improper venue; and

 Mr. Spencer has been an attorney of record in several published appeals in Illinois and California and has argued successfully in the U.S. Courts of Appeals for the Seventh and Ninth Circuits.

 Mr. Spencer has authored several articles.
-His publications regarding Multidistrict Litigation in federal courts have spanned more than 20 years.
-His first article on this topic appeared in the September 1984 issue of the Los Angeles Lawyer.
-His most recent article on the subject appears in two parts in the January and April 2008 issues of “New Matter”, the official publication of the State Bar section on Intellectual Property.
-Mr. Spencer also is a contributor to a book on multidistrict litigation.
-In 2010, Mr. Spencer authored an article for the Los Angeles Daily Journal on class actions.
+His articles on federal Multidistrict Litigation have spanned almost 25 years.
+His first article on this topic appeared in the September, 1984 issue of the Los Angeles Lawyer.
+He has since authored a two-part article on the subject that appears in the January and April 2008 issues of “New Matter,” the official publication of the California State Bar on Intellectual Property.
+Mr. Spencer also is a contributor to a book on Multidistrict Litigation.
+In 2010, Mr. Spencer authored an article for the Los Angeles Daily Journal on Class Actions.

-Recently, Mr. Spencer drafted a revision to Code of Civil Procedure, section 1856 (the Parol Evidence Rule) that deals with the interpretation of contracts.
-The California General Assembly and the State Senate passed Mr. Spencer’s revision unanimously and the revision was signed in to law by Gov. Jerry Brown on August 12, 2013.
+In 2013, Mr. Spencer drafted an amendment to section 1856 of California’s Code of Civil Procedure (the Parol Evidence Rule) that concerns the interpretation of Contracts.
+The California General Assembly and State Senate passed Mr. Spencer’s amendment unanimously and the amendment was signed into law by Gov. Jerry Brown.

-Mr. Spencer also is active in Bar Association activities.
-In 2009, he served as delegate to the conference of California Bar Associations.
-He also is a member of the Federal Bar Association, the Beverly Hills Bar Association, the Appellate Courts section of the Los Angeles County Bar Association, and the Council of Appellate Lawyers of the American Bar Association.
+Mr. Spencer also is active in Bar Association Activities.
+In 2009, he served as a delegate to the Conference of California Bar Associations.
+He also is a member of the Federal Bar Association, the San Fernando Valley Bar Association, and the Appellate Courts section of the Los Angeles County Bar Association.